CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-3.md

 # Exercise 3: Chat Completion & Retrieval-Augmented Generation (RAG)

-This lab focuses on using chat completions and retrieval-augmented generation (RAG) with the Azure AI Foundry SDK to develop and enhance health and fitness applications.
+## Estimated Time: 45 minutes

-### Lab Overview
+## Lab Overview

 In this lab, you’ll explore various tasks using the Azure AI Foundry SDK to create innovative health and fitness applications.
 You'll work with advanced AI tools like chat completions, embeddings, and retrieval-augmented generation (RAG) to enhance your projects.
 These tasks will involve embedding health-themed text and images, interacting with AI models, and utilizing Azure's powerful search and reasoning capabilities.

-### Estimated Time: 45 minutes
+## Lab Objectives

+In this lab, you will complete the following tasks:

+- Task 1: Chat Completions using the Azure AI Foundry SDK
+- Task 2: Health & Fitness embeddings
+- Task 3: Retrieval-Augmented Generation (RAG) with AI Project Client
+- Task 4: Phi-4 Model with AI Project Client
+- Task 5: DeepSeek-R1 Model with Azure AI Inference

 ### Task 1: Chat Completions using the Azure AI Foundry SDK

+In this task, you will use the Azure AI Foundry SDK to configure a chat completion client, define a prompt, and generate responses from a fitness assistant model.

 1. From the left pane in the Visual Studio Code window, click on the dropdown next to **2-notebooks** (1), then click on the dropdown next to **1-chat_completion** (2) and select **basic-chat-completion.ipynb** (3) file.